pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 configured otherwise your queries just won't work.

-Setting up connections to databases is out of scope of the eventsourcing application classes, and should be setup in a "normal" way.
-The documentation for your Web or worker framework may describe when to setup database connections, and your database documentation may also have some suggestions.
+Setting up connections to databases is out of scope of the eventsourcing application classes, and should be set up in a "normal" way.
+The documentation for your Web or worker framework may describe when to set up database connections, and your database documentation may also have some suggestions.
 It is recommended to make use of any hooks or decorators or signals intended for the purpose of setting up the database connection also to construct the application once for the process.